JasonParker/sdoh-clusters/README.md

 3. Start a Terminal (Mac) or the Anaconda Prompt (Windows).
 Type `jupyter lab` at the prompt and hit enter to start JupyterLab.
 It should open in a broswer window.

 4. Navigate to your copy of this repository in the Jupyter Lab navigation pane on the left.
-Continue to the `sdoh-clustering/notebooks` subfolder and double click to open `2.0-clustering.ipynb`.
+Continue to the `sdoh-clusters/notebooks` subfolder and double click to open `2.0-clustering.ipynb`.

-5. Open a terminal in Jupyter Lab (File -> New -> Terminal) and navigate to your copy of the `sdoh-clustering` folder.
+5. Open a terminal in Jupyter Lab (File -> New -> Terminal) and navigate to your copy of the `sdoh-clusters` folder.
 You can use `cd` to navitage on the command line:

 ```
-cd /your/path/to/sdoh-clustering
+cd /your/path/to/sdoh-clusters
 ```

 6. Run `conda install pytest` at the terminal